perfsonar/docs/config_pscheduler_limits.rst

  - ``name`` - A string which gives the identifier a name which must be unique among all identifiers.
  - ``description`` - A human-readable string describing the identifier.
- - ``type`` - A string indicating what the type of method to be used in determining whether or not the requester should be identified in this category.
+ - ``type`` - A string indicating what the method to be used in determining whether or not the requester should be identified in this category.
 (See *Identifier Types*.)
  - ``data`` - A JSON object containing ``type``-specific data used in determining whether the requester should be identified in this